cmintert/Abyssal_TTRPG/Ship_Prompt_Templates.md

 #### Rate of Fire [type: string]:
 - **Options**: `"Single"`, `"Burst"`, `"Sustained"`, `"Rapid Fire"`

+#### Special Properties [type: string]:
+- Missile and torpedo launchers have a number of simultaneous loaded missiles or torpedoes, and a maxG Value and a burst time.
+Launchers and Ammunition are synonymous.

 #### Component Size [type: integer]:
 - **Small Components (1 Slot)**:
   -Light Weapon Systems